agentsea/r1-computer-use/README.md

 # r1-computer-use
-An extension of [Open R1](https://github.com/huggingface/open-r1) for computer use.
+Applying the ideas of Deepseek R1 and [Open R1](https://github.com/huggingface/open-r1) to computer use.

 ![diagram](./r1-computer.jpg)